This documentation is for a development version of IPython. There may be significant differences from the latest stable release.

 Using MPI with IPython¶

 Often, a parallel algorithm will require moving data between the engines.
-One way of accomplishing this is by doing a pull and then a push using the multiengine client.
+One way of accomplishing this is by doing a pull and then a push using the direct view.
 However, this will be slow as all the data has to go through the controller to the client and then back through the controller, to its final destination.

 A much better way of moving data between engines is to use a message passing library, such as the Message Passing Interface (MPI) [MPI].
 IPython’s parallel computing architecture has been designed from the ground up to integrate with MPI.
 This document describes how to use MPI with IPython.